jackylee1/aws-elemental-instant-video-highlights/Z_CleanUp/README.md

 # Cleanup Steps

+## Most Important

+Please remember to disable the CloudWatch Event for your `catfinder5000-parse`.
+Though it is configured to only run for the hours of this lab, it would be smart to disable it completely so you don't run up a large AWS bill.

 ## Module 1 - S3 Bucket

 1. In the AWS Management Console, choose **Services**, and then select **S3** under Storage.